NagiosEnterprises/ncpa/docs/configuration.rst

 [plugin directives]
 +++++++++++++++++++

-This section is where you can specify both the plugin directory and special operations that should be executed when a given filetype is executed.
+This section is where you can specify both the plugin directory and special operations that should be executed when a given filetype is executed as part of a service check.
 Some examples for the special directives are given.

 .. glossary::